 Randy Kirk and Jane Kirk, HIA, ALHC, are a husband and wife writing team who have found a way to cope with their underfunded retirement and are now sharing solutions with their readers.

-They both retired early, about three years ago, in their 50s.
+They both retired early, about six years ago, in their 50s.
 Was it a mistake?
 Unexpected expenses and inflation experienced during their short retirement made a big dent in their nest egg, and they worried that they might run out of money before their time is up.
 This book contains steps they have researched, many of which they have taken themselves, that are making a difference in their retirement.

 Randy had a 25 year career with the IRS and Jane spent 22 years with a large national insurance company.
 They have successfully used many of the ideas in the book Retired Broke to secure their early retirement.
-They currently live in a Midwest suburb with her 85 year old mother and their two aging cats.